 When he’s not writing, Nick enjoys watching sports and playing sports, playing video games, and listening to music.
 After graduation, Nick hopes to get into the sports media world in whatever way that may be.

-Layna Corbett, Photo Editor is a sophomore double majoring in Philosophy and English Writing from the wonderful state of Virginia.
+Layna Corbett, Photo Editor is a sophomore majoring in philosophy with a minor in writing from the wonderful state of Virginia.
 She has been with the Troubadour as a photographer since beginning here at the University in 2017.

 Along with joining the Troubadour as an editor, she is a photographer for the Marketing and Communications Department on campus, and is a part of the Women’s Ministry Core Team.
 In whatever free time she may have left, Layna enjoys listening to music, walking around campus, spending time with friends, and of course, watching Netflix.
 After graduation, she hopes to pursue a career in writing and/or public speaking.
 She also hopes to be able to travel Europe a bit and dive even deeper into photography.